Frequently Asked Questions

 Are my migraines from my neck?

-No, but maybe.
+No, but they're often associated.
 Whilst migraine is a distinct neurological condition involving the brain, trigeminal and vascular systems, studies have shown that up to 75% of sufferers experience neck pain before or during migraine attacks.
-In practice, physiotherapy that alleviates neck muscle tension and joint tightness, and strengthens the postural stabilising muscles, has been shown to successfully reduce the frequency and severity of migraine and tension-type headache.
+And women with migraine also have around half the neck muscle endurance of those without migraine (J Orthop Sports Phys Ther 2019;49(5):330–336).

 Why do I get neck pain?

 Neck pain is very common, affecting up to two thirds of the population at some point.
-Pain can arise from degenerative changes to the bones, joints or discs, from postural or occupational stresses, poor sleeping position, injuries or accidents, or straining (eg. lifting kids).
-Physiotherapists identify the contributing factors, and help relieve pain and restore movement through treatment and exercise.
+Pain can arise from muscle, ligament or disc sprains, degenerative changes to the bones, joints or discs, from postural or repetitive occupational stress, poor sleeping position, injuries or accidents.

 Do I need a scan?

-Imaging is usually only needed after trauma, or when there are indications of nerve compression (such as arm pain, weakness, numbness or tingling).
 Scans often show age-related changes that aren’t actually causing pain.
 A thorough clinical assessment will determine if imaging is necessary and whether it would change your treatment plan.

 What happens during an initial assessment?